GhassenJ/333/README.txt

+guys, none of us have used git before, and so everything has gotten a little messed up, but i promise to clean it all up and have the new frontend and the new backend both working properly in the same branch (and no merge issues and shit) before our meeting with raghav on monday. if i get done with 340 homework early, then i might be able to solve this by sunday evening. :)

+--- SKETCHY INSTRUCTIONS, MOSTLY WONT WORK WITHOUT A COUPLE MODIFICATIONS ---

 guys, this is a new branch and it has diverged from the original "master". that is because i didn't want to break our old very-ugly frontend. you don't have to do anything special to have a look at this. instructions: